mematt/ml4calibrated450k/README.md

 The corresponding Github repository (https://github.com/mwsill/mnp_training) presents the implementations of the MR-calibrated (untuned) RF classifier and all steps (i.e. downloading, pre-processing and filtering) required to generate the benchmarking data set `MNPbetas10Kvar.RData` (see *Fig. 1 - Part 1* in the submitted paper).

 The 450k DNA methylation array data of the reference cohort is available in the Gene Expression Omnibus under the accession number GSE109381 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE109381).

-The benchmarking data set was based on the 10,000 most variable CpG probes and it can be easily generated using R scripts provided in the above repository (https://github.com/mwsill/mnp_training).
+CpG probes were normalized but not batch adjusted.
+The preprocessing steps can be easily performed using R scripts (`preprocessing.R`) provided in the above repository (https://github.com/mwsill/mnp_training).

-A smaller subset of the reference DNA methylation cohort data containing only the 1000 most variable CpG probes (`betas1000.RData`) is provided for direct download in this repository.
-The true class label vector `y.RData` is also directly downloadable from here.
+The benchmarking was based on the subset of 10,000 most variable CpG probes to limit computation burden on multicore CPUs.
+Nevertheless, each supervised classifier had to fit over 2.5 billion (10<sup>4</sup> × 2801 × 91) data points.
+In order to prevent information leakage, this unsupervised variance filtering was performed on the respective training set for each outer- and innerfold while the corresponding test- or calibration sets were subsetted accordingly.

+These variance filtered training-test set pairs were saved in separate .RData files (`betas.K.k.RData`; n=30; 1.0 – 5.5) and provided the basis for all downstream comparative ML-wokflow analyses.
+These can be generated either

++ by the `subfunction_load_subset_filter_match_betasKk.R` script in the `/data/` folder using the `subfunc_load_betashdf5_subset_filter_match_save_betasKk()` function.
++ or are readily available to direct download (*~5.3Gb*) from our Dropbox folder `betas.train.test.10k.filtered` at <http://bit.ly/2vBg8yc>.

+Also, the true class label vector `y.RData` for the reference cohort (n=2801 cases) is available in the `/data/` folder.

+To speed up local ML evaluation, the subset using only the 1000 most variable CpG probes of the reference DNA methylation cohort data (from each `betas.K.k.RData` fold) can be triggered by setting the arguement `subset.CpGs.1k = T` in each `run_nestedcv_*<ML-classifier>*()` function.

 This repository focuses on the internal validation and benchmarking of the combination of these ML- and calibration algorithms (see *Figure 1 - Part 2* in the submitted paper) to develop ML-workflows for estimating class probabilities for precision cancer diagnostics.